 2.5 Official Languages

 In order to ensure that positive measures are undertaken within CIHR's mandate to contribute to the vitality of English and French minority communities in Canada, CIHR:

-- encourages the appropriate inclusion of Official Language considerations and of English and French speaking Canadians, including those living in linguistic minority communities, in health research design, conduct and application to improve health outcomes, and
+- encourages the appropriate inclusion of Official Language considerations of English and French speaking Canadians, including those living in linguistic minority communities, in health research design, conduct and application to improve health outcomes, and

 - facilitates equitable access to its programs and services for health research stakeholders in official language minority communities.

 The integrity of the peer review process relies on well-established principles and policies that:

 - ensure fair and effective evaluation

 Confidentiality is information about a person that will not be disclosed directly or indirectly to anyone else without that person's prior expressed consent.
 The information provided by applicants in their applications is protected by the Privacy Act and is made available to external assessors for reviewing purposes only.
 The use of this information for any other purpose is a breach of the Privacy Act and could result in a CIHR investigation and/or report to the federal Privacy Commissioner's Office.

 CIHR instructs committee members to not approach or communicate in any way with applicants, or anyone outside of the committee, any information relating to the review of a specific application, or offer opinions on the applicant’s chances of success or failure.
 In turn, applicants are not to contact committee members, including the Chairs and Scientific Officers, regarding the status of their applications (for example ratings).

 By law, applicants have access to their own application files.
 Therefore, all written materials used in evaluating an application are made available to the applicants when they are notified of CIHR's funding decision for a competition.